-In the nineteenth episode of the second season of Gargoyles, the team confronts the messy implications of Derek’s transformation.
+In the twenty-second episode of the second season of Enterprise, GOOD FUCKING GOD.
 Intrigued?
-Then it’s time for Mark to watch Gargoyles.
+Then it’s time for Mark to watch Star Trek.

 Mark Links Stuff

 – Please visit my new site for all announcements.
 If you’d rather not have to rely on checking a website regularly, sign up for my newsletter instead!
 This will cover all news for Mark Reads, Mark Watches, and my fiction releases.